Farwiza/Farwiza/README.md

 - 👋 Hi, I’m @Farwiza
-- 👀 I’m interested in Java, Golang, C#, C++, pyhton
+- 👀 I’m interested in Java, Golang, C#, C++, pyhton, Javascript
-- 🌱 I’m currently learning Java, Pyhton and C
+- 🌱 I’m currently learning Javascipt
 - 💞️ I’m looking to collaborate on Dont know
 - 📫 How to reach me My email is alvihaiikal@gmail.com

 <!---
 Farwiza/Farwiza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.